Edb83/self-isolution/README.md

 It was important for the buttons to have have consistent colours with intuitive suggestions about their functions.
 A slightly lighter shade of indigo was used for buttons which could be classed as part of the outer 'shell' of the site, responsible for navigating the site and matching the Navbar and Footer's colour.
 These are  Search, 'Back to Activities', active pagination page, 'View' (category's activities) and 'Cancel' (a deletion).
 One exception was made for the hover effect of activity filters (i.e. target age, category and activity author), to provide some variety.

-A 'green means go' approach was taken for button buttons which suggest the user making changes to their content (i.e. Edit and 'Submit').
-Negative user actions are all red: Delete, confirm delete and 'Cancel' search.
+A 'green means go' approach was taken for buttons which suggest the user will be making changes to their content (i.e. Edit and 'Submit').
+Negative user actions (i.e Delete and Cancel search) are naturally red.

 Orange was used as an accent colour for the pulsing FAB 'Add Activity' and 'Add Category' and also for Toast alert messages.